 No organization wants security scars.
-That’s why IT and Information Security departments generally do extensive due diligence on their cloud hosting and software providers to protect against data breaches, data loss, malware, viruses, phishing and other security threats.
+That’s why IT and Information Security departments generally conduct extensive due diligence on their cloud hosting and software providers to protect against data breaches, data loss, malware, viruses, phishing, and other security threats.
 To help defend your organization, we’ve compiled an e-signature security checklist specifically for evaluating e-signature services.
 This checklist takes a holistic approach to security.
 We recommend not only looking at the security of the service, but also how signers are authenticated, the vendor’s approach to document and signature security, and the audit trail associated with the digital transaction.

 E-Signature laws don’t say much when it comes to security techniques and technology, but the legal definition of an electronic signature always includes language around signer identity.
 This means you need to:

 - Tie that authentication to the e-signature and the e-signed record